Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Introduction

-To address these issues, we introduce \proj, \ifarxiv \footnote{\proj is derived from the Spanish word \textit{muchisimo} (very much), alluding to its ability to simulate a large number of PEs in a multi-chip setting. \proj is pronounced as "moo-chee-sim".} \else \footnote{ \proj is a submission alias since our simulator is already open-source and being used.
-We created an anonymized repository for this submission~\cite{muchi_repo}.} \fi a parallel simulator that allows exploration of the manycore architecture design space, with a special focus on communication-intensive applications.\footnote{At large scale, memory-intensive applications lead to a communication bottleneck, so we englobe them in the communication-intensive category.} \proj scales up to millions of interconnected PEs by relying on user instrumentation for code runtime on the compute units while simulating data movement and communication in a cycle-accurate manner.
-It also includes energy, area and cost models for multi-chip distributed systems, which are critical to reason about design tradeoffs.
+To address these issues, we introduce \proj\footnote{\proj is derived from the Spanish word \textit{muchisimo} (very much), alluding to its ability to simulate a large number of PUs in a multi-chip setting. \proj is pronounced as "moo-chee-sim".}, a parallel simulator for exploring the manycore architecture design space, with a special focus on communication-intensive applications\footnote{At large scale, memory-intensive applications lead to a communication bottleneck; we call this category of applications communication-intensive.}. \proj scales up to millions of interconnected PUs by relying on user instrumentation for code runtime on the compute units while simulating data movement and communication every cycle.
+It also includes energy, area and cost models for multi-chip distributed systems; these are critical to reason about design tradeoffs.
 In addition, \proj includes an application benchmark suite and data visualization tools to facilitate the analysis of its outputs.

-As the industry leans towards explicit data movement for large manycores due to the prohibitive cost of hardware-based coherence, \proj becomes particularly relevant. \proj is applicable for architectures with software-managed coherence and distributed-memory, providing an accurate representation of modern scale-out systems. \proj facilitates exploring the integration granularity and balance between memory and computation units, as well as constraints related to chiplet integration and inter-chip communication.
-With a multifaceted analysis aimed at expanding current understanding of manycore architectures for communication-intensive applications, \proj offers a flexible yet powerful framework for exploring many design configurations, thereby contributing to the design and optimization of future large-scale systems.
+As industry trends towards explicit data movement for large manycores due to the prohibitive cost of hardware-based coherence~\cite{cerebras,groq,tesla_dojo, manticore}, \proj becomes particularly relevant. \proj is applicable for architectures with distributed memory and software-managed coherence, which is becoming increasingly popular in modern scale-out systems. \proj facilitates exploring the integration granularity and balance between memory and computation units, as well as constraints related to chiplet integration and inter-chip communication.